-How to Set Up a Personal VPN on macOS, or Goddamnit I Can't Believe This Is the Sort of Thing We Have to Write These Days01 Apr 2017 tagged in how to
+How to Set Up a Personal VPN on macOS, or Goddamnit I Can’t Believe This Is the Sort of Thing We Have to Write These Days

 Thorough disclaimer: I am not a security researcher.
 I am a grad student in the humanities who studies technical systems.
 I have a general understanding of what I’m talking about here but I’m far from an expert.
 Throughout I try to link to folks who know a lot more than I do, so that you can see critiques of this process and judge for yourself if/how you might want to implement some of these systems.
 In essence: caveat emptor.

 Also if you just want to skip to the tutorial section, click here.

 By now, you’ve no doubt heard that our Congress sold our browsing histories down the river, and a rule that would have prevented ISPs from selling off our data to advertisers will no longer go into effect.
 Outrage around this is warranted though darkly amusing, in that we as consumers and citizens have not in fact lost any rights, but rather it’s been revealed that we never had certain rights to begin with.
 But this isn’t a thinkpiece about What This All Means: it means trouble, it means reduced privacy and security, it means that one more aspect of our lives on the internet is further commodified.

 But you knew that already!
 You’re here because one of the first things that folks seemed to say after the repeal was that you should get a VPN.
 A “virtual private network,” so the swirl of info went, would protect you from your insidious ISP.
 Immediately, a counterswirl, much from folks in computer security world, rose up and said “Hey, maybe don’t get a VPN, or at least never pay a company for one?"
 So what’s a human to do?